Refer someone at risk of radicalisation

 • Isolating themselves from family and friends.

-Help the person you refer will receive
+Help the person at risk will receive

 The person will be referred to the Channel Panel programme.
 Participation in the programme is voluntary.